PiCake24/AutomatedSkinSizeConverter/README.md

 Step 3: Open the Options.txt File the program created in the same folder where the program is located.

-Step 4: Add behind Root Path: the Path to the folder, where the mods should be put in.
-You have to create the folder yourself.
+Step 4: Insert the path to the folder where the mods should be put under "root path" (you will have to create this folder yourself).
+E.g.:

+`C:\Users\Yanni\Desktop\MassConverter`

-Step 5: Add behind League Path: the Path to the League of Legends Games Folder, where the League Of Legends.exe is located.
-(It should end something like Riot Games\League of Legends\Game)
+Step 5: Insert the path to the folder where the League Of Legends.exe is located under "League path" (It should end something like Riot Games\League of Legends\Game).
+E.g.:

+`C:\Riot Games\League of Legends\Game`

 Step 6:Save the Options.txt file